Gdschaf/PokedexAndroidApp/README.md

 **Multiple Modules:** Kind of going back to architecture improvements above, I contemplated breaking things out into their own modules but again, due to the scope of the project, decided against it.

 **RecyclerView vs. LazyColumn:** As much as I wanted to use Compose for everything, I did toss around the idea of using a RecyclerView as I've heard they're more efficient with larger data sets.
 I didn't see any noticeable performance loss from using a LazyColumn though so ultimately went that route.

+## Feedback

+I received some great feedback and took that feedback to make improvements as well as took it upon myself to make more improvements. <br>
+I added dagger hilt.
+I'm more familiar with dagger2, just because in my past experience the library I'm used to was built on top of dagger2, and I thought the scoping in dagger hilt was a little interesting.
+That being said, there wasn't a ton to inject but it did come in handy a few times.<br>
+I touched on the view model tests cases a bit above but added test cases for both view models.
+They are fairly similar since they kind of do the same stuff. <br>
+There was a little graphical bug where the loading circle would freeze during the mapping of the network data to the presentation data.
+I moved that to the IO thread and then come back to the main thread to set the state in the view model. <br>
+Speaking of view model states, I added state data classes to both view models so instead of the composables looking at like, 5 different variables, it can now just look at the view model state and update when that changes. <br>
+I moved the fetchData outside of the init in both view models for testing.
+To prevent that from getting called a million times I added a loading status enum to both view models so it knows when it's loading, has an error, has or hasn't been initialized.
+All of which is tested in the view model unit tests. <br>
+I also did many general passes to improve and clean up code.
+I also added ktlint to make sure everything was formatted correctly. <br>

 ## Summary